ccodreanu/cata.dev/content/posts/run-kubernetes-on-a-vm-with-terraform.md

 end
 ```

-I also like to create my own user on the VM with my `sudo adduser USERNAME`, put my SSH public key in `~/.ssh/authorized_keys` and add the user to `/etc/sudoers` with `sudo visudo`.
+I also like to create my own user on the VM with `sudo adduser USERNAME`, put my SSH public key in `~/.ssh/authorized_keys` and add the user to `/etc/sudoers` with `sudo visudo`.

 After you're done with the above, create a simple inventory file for Ansible and a small playbook like this one: